f4pga/ideas/gsoc-2022-ideas.md

 ## Spartan6 bitstream documentation

-Spartan6 is a popular part that is still used in many boards in the market today.
+Spartan6 is a popular FPGA from AMD (formerly Xilinx) which is still used in many boards on the market today.
+For exactly this reason there is continuous interest in creating an open source toolchain for this architecture.
 There has already been some work in F4PGA with regard to this architecture.
 Namely, it’s possible to read the original bitstream and convert to a textual representation of its content in the form of what bits in which frame are active.
 F4PGA tools can also generate a bitstream from a textual representation.
 The missing part falls into the scope of project X-Ray where the meaning of those bits found in the bitstream has to be determined.
 The idea is to extend the existing set of project X-Ray infrastructure/tools/fuzzers to document the information which bits correspond to what features of the Spartan6 architecture